Accurate Shear Measurement with Faint Sources: Extension of Z11 for single-exposure images

 For any given ${\rm SNR}$, we test the shear recovery accuracy in three cases: ${\rm SNR}_B/{\rm SNR}_S=0$, $1$, and $\infty$, which are denoted below as case $1$, $2$, and $3$ respectively.
 Sample images are shown in fig.\ref{no_dither}.
 Note that for each galaxy image, we generate a companion image of background noise with a different random seed in the test.

 As usual, we quantify the shear recovery accuracy with the multiplicative and additive bias defined as:

 where the subscripts $1$, $2$ refer to the first and second components of the cosmic shear respectively.
 We use six sets of input shear values $(g_1,g_2)$: (0.05,-0.05), (0.03,-0.03), (0.01,-0.01), (-0.01,0.01), (-0.03,0.03), and (-0.05,0.05).
-We use $3\times 10^8$ mock galaxies, every four of which are from the same galaxy rotated by $n\times 45^{\circ}$ ($n=0,1,2,3$) to minimize the shape noise.
 The multiplicative bias $m$ and additive bias $c$ are computed by fitting the results of all 6 sets to the linear relation in eq.(\ref{shear_error}).
 This numerical experiment is repeated for different values of ${\rm SNR}_B$ and ${\rm SNR}_S$, which are realized by only adjusting the amplitudes of the source Poisson noise and the background noise, without changing the random seeds.
 This arrangement makes it easy and efficient to observe the effect of our noise treatment.
-Finally, we set the critical wave-number $k_c$ defined in eq.(\ref{shear_estimator_dis_para4}) to be $3/4$ of the Nyquist spatial-frequency/wave-number of one direction.
+To reduce the shape noise, every four galaxies in our simulations are generated by a single galaxy rotated by $n\times 45^{\circ}$ ($n=0,1,2,3$).

-The main results of this section are summarized in table \ref{result_regular1}.
-It shows that the slightly modified version of Z11 defined in eq.(\ref{shear_measure},\ref{shear_estimator_dis},\ref{shear_estimator_dis_para1},\ref{shear_estimator_dis_para3},\ref{shear_estimator_dis_para4}) can indeed recover shear at a sub-percent level accuracy in the presence of both the background and the source Poisson noise, for galaxy images made of a single exposure each, with the overall ${\rm SNR}$ as low as 5.
+In table \ref{result_regular1_no_correction}, we show the shear recovery accuracy of the original Z11 using $2\times 10^7$ mock galaxies.
+It is clear that the source Poisson noise, which is present in case 2 and 3, can lead to a significant multiplicative bias.
+In comparison, table \ref{result_regular1} shows the accuracy of the slightly modified version of Z11 defined in eq.(\ref{shear_measure},\ref{shear_estimator_dis},\ref{shear_estimator_dis_para1},\ref{shear_estimator_dis_para3},\ref{shear_estimator_dis_para4}) with $3\times 10^8$ mock galaxies.
+It demonstrates that the modified Z11 can indeed recover shear at a sub-percent level accuracy in the presence of both the background and the source Poisson noise for galaxies with the overall ${\rm SNR}$ as low as 5.
 The success likely continues at even lower ${\rm SNR}$, though identification of sources becomes increasingly difficult.
+In applying the modified Z11, we set the critical wave-number $k_c$ defined in eq.(\ref{shear_estimator_dis_para4}) to be $3/4$ of the Nyquist spatial-frequency/wave-number of one direction.